GrafiteInc/CMS/README.md

-# Quarx - A CMS for Laravel apps
+# Quarx - Add a CMS to any  Laravel apps gain control of: pages, blogs, galleries, events, custom modules, images and more.

 [![Codeship](https://img.shields.io/codeship/8bf4be00-a7c3-0133-9b26-721682b6b155.svg)](https://github.com/YABhq/Quarx)